BKris2315/A-webots-tutorial/README.md

 9. **ReproducingSquare** - We create a new type of robot: the [Pololu Romi](https://www.pololu.com/product/3500/pictures).
 It will reproduce a square shaped trajectory.
 The corresponding encoder values for the trajectory were prerecorded and based on them the positions for each step computed.
 Now we do the job backward: knowing the positions we determine the needed velocities and reproduce the track.
 10. **FeneralIKRomi** - a more general Inverse Kinematics for Romi.
 Given a (x,y) point in the plane Romi goes there avoiding possible obstacles.

-By simply downloading the files the world files an PROTOs can be accessed and freely used/modified.
+By simply downloading the files the world files and PROTOs can be accessed and freely used/modified.

 ## NOTE